-- The provision for the year represents subsidiaries' provisions for their results of operations for the year 2020.
+The provision for the year represents subsidiaries' provisions for their results of operations for the year.
 The subsidiaries are working on reaching a final tax settlement with the income tax authority on their results of operations for several taxable years.
-Until the date of the consolidated financial statements, PADICO did not obtain a final tax settlement on its results of operations in Palestine for the year 2019.
-PADICO submitted its tax return for the year 2019 and the company's tax advisor is pursing issuing a final tax settlement with the tax departments. - During the year 2019, PADICO sold 50% of its investment in Jericho Gate for Real Estate Investment as shown in note (4).
-The remaining investment in the company was revalued and classified as an investment in associate and unrealized gains in an amount of U.S \$ 13,571,000 has been recorded in the consolidated income statement.
-Also, a deferred tax liability in an amount of U.S \$ 2,036,000 has been recorded as a result of the unrealized gains.
+Until the date of the consolidated financial statements, PADICO did not obtain a final tax settlement on its results of operations in Palestine for the year 2019 and 2020.
+PADICO submitted its tax returns for the years 2020 and 2019 and PADICO's tax consultant is pursing issuing final tax settlements with the tax departments.